westerndevs/western-devs-website/source/_posts/2018-12-13-Testing-Client-Cert-Auth.md

 [1]: https://imgur.com/ehuVZqx.png
 [2]: https://imgur.com/knx5FJd.png

-This can be done two ways.
+Using an Azure function, this can be done two ways.

 1 - Check for the X-ARR-ClientCert request header and, if present, base64 decode the value and load it into a X509Certificate2.
 From there, you can check the thumprint to validate the client is correctly sending the certificate with the request.